McChuck05/Falsish/README.md

 # Falsish
-A False variant inspired by fish >&lt;>
+A FALSE variant inspired by fish >&lt;>

-Copyright (C) 2022 McChuck

-Released under GNU General Public License
+Copyright (C) 2022 McChuck.
+Released under GNU General Public License.
 See LICENSE for more details.

 Falsish is a superset of FALSE with the following changes: